Continuning Storm Exception and Slip and Fall Claims

 In these types of cases, counsel for the defendant may argue that the defendant is protected from legal liability due to the “continuing storm” doctrine.
 Put simply, this doctrine means that a property owner is legally entitled to wait until the storm blows over and during a reasonable time afterwards in order to remove snow or ice.
 The legal reasoning behind this doctrine is that changing ice and snow conditions can mean that it would neither be practical nor expedient to take remedial and effective steps while the storm is still ongoing.

-How We Can Help – Chicago Slip and Fall Lawyers
+How We Can Help – Slip and Fall Lawyers

 Got Questions – Call Us For Your Free Consult!

-Need more information about your legal options for compensation for slip and fall events that happen during a snowstorm in Illinois?
-Call our Chicago slip and fall law firm NOW at 1 (773) 825-3547 for your free, no-commitment consultation.
+Need more information about your legal options for compensation for slip and fall events that happen during a snowstorm?
+Call our slip and fall law firm NOW at 1 (773) 825-3547 for your free, no-commitment consultation.
 We look forward to hearing from you.

-- Author’s note: Illinois applies the natural accumulation rule which states that the owner of an establishment cannot be held responsible for falls arising out of accumulated snow and ice, and that an artificial circumstance must have added to the event to cause your fall, such as faulty gutters, poor lighting, uneven, or chipped, or poorly maintained pavement tile in order to have a legally valid claim.
+- Author’s note: Most states applly the natural accumulation rule which states that the owner of an establishment cannot be held responsible for falls arising out of accumulated snow and ice, and that an artificial circumstance must have added to the event to cause your fall, such as faulty gutters, poor lighting, uneven, or chipped, or poorly maintained pavement tile in order to have a legally valid claim.